 When talking about cultured gems, the question remains: how are pearls formed?
 Because it takes so long for a pearl to form, and they can be very difficult to find in the wild, most pearls on the market today are actually farmed.
 Farmed pearls are created the same way as naturally occurring pearls.
-The only difference: the farmer has more control over the finished product.
-They intentionally insert an irritant and then make sure the mollusk is living in an environment where it will secrete nacre in the correct pearl color.
-Cultured pearls usually take about three years to form, since the farmer will insert a larger irritant as the “seed” that would exist in the wild.
+The only difference: the pearl farmers have more control over the finished product.
+They intentionally insert an irritant and then make sure the mollusk is living in an environment where it will secrete nacre and then produce pearls in the correct pearl color.
+Cultured pearls usually take about three years to form, since the pearl farmers will insert a larger irritant as the “seed” that would exist in the wild.

 Freshwater cultured pearls are farmed pearls which are highly popular and affordable, both the round pearls and the baroque pearls varieties.
 But how is a pearl formed?
-In the same way, the freshwater mussels are surgically implanted with many tiny pieces of mantle tissue (a pearl farming process called nucleation).
-After the nucleation, a sac forms and cells start secreting nacre, forming nacreous pearls over the course of months or even years.
+What makes a pearl form in its final shape?
+Freshwater mussels are surgically implanted with many tiny pieces of mantle tissue (a pearl farming process called nucleation).
+After the nucleation, a sac forms in the freshwater mussels and cells start secreting nacre, forming nacreous pearls over the course of months or even years.

-Pearl earrings are considered one of the most popular types of pearl jewelry and it’s easy to understand why.
-Despite their simplicity, they complement a wide variety of outfits and add the perfect dash of sophistication.
+Pearl earrings are considered one of the most popular types of pearl jewelry.
+Despite their simplicity, what makes a pearl truly timeless is its versatility and sophistication.
 Make pearls the highlight of any look by opting for premium gems.
 At The Pearl Source, we feature a wide selection of pearl earrings, including studs, drop designs and dangle pearl earrings featuring cultured pearls and mother of pearl.
 With so many different options, all that remains is to choose the pair that perfectly matches your style.

 Explore the Beautiful World of Pearls

-The way a pearl is formed is an captivating biological process: a tiny piece of sand inside the shell metamorphoses, after layers an layers of nacre, into a veritable gem.
+The way a pearl is formed is a captivating biological process: a tiny piece of sand inside the shell metamorphoses, after layers and layers of nacre, into a veritable gem.

 Now that you know the answer to the question ‘how are pearls made?’ and ‘where do pearls come from?’, you should understand why this rare gem is so valuable.
-The circumstances need to be just right for a beautiful pearl to form, and they take years to be ready to harvest.
+The circumstances need to be just right for a beautiful pearl to form.
+Plus, they take years to be ready to harvest.
 What makes a pearl valuable is its rarity, type, luster and surface and the prices for cultured gem grade pearls vary depending on these factors.
 Whether you are shopping for freshwater pearls or saltwater pearls, white or black pearls, nacreous pearls of Melo Melo, round gems or mother of pearl jewelry, make sure that you purchase your gems only from reputable retailers in the pearl industry, who are experts in the process of pearl production, as well as able to offer the best gem quality pearls available.